shamimice03/provision-multiple-instances-on-multiple-subnets-using-terraform/README.md

 ```

 ### Local Varibles
-To achieve our main goal which is to provision multiple instances on multiple subnets, we can create two local variables like this:
+To achieve our main goal, which is to provision multiple instances on multiple subnets, we can create two local variables like this:

 ```
 locals {